OSINTELProject/Rblogdown/content/Daily Rundown/blog-17.md

 +++

-Title = "Where to go from here?" date = "2021-12-23" tags = ["US", "Iran", "Diplomacy", "World News"] categories = ["Category 3"] description = "\#ViennaTalks to resume on Monday 27 December."
+Title = "Where to go from here?" date = "2021-12-23" tags = ["US", "Iran", "Diplomacy", "World News"] categories = ["Category 3"] description = "ViennaTalks to resume on Monday 27 December."
 +++

 ## JCPOA News